 I deeply analyze the structure of how content is presented, and I find much of my pleasure within the sensation of surprise, of seeing something unique or a synthesis of ideas that I did not expect.
 When structuring content or stories, I seek to build ideas up into a sequence of compelling discoveries, combining the inherent joy in the moment with a feeling that the player or reader has found something new and exciting.

 I have played hundreds of games, and my favorites tend to fall into certain categories.

 Games with a huge range of interdependent mechanics and challenges that allow for player creativity, like Dishonored, Metal Gear Solid V, or Horizon: Zero Dawn.

 Action combat games with tough but fair mechanics where learning enemy patterns is core to the experience, such as Hollow Knight, Monster Hunter, and Sekiro.

 Narrative adventure games with incredibly well-executed stories and character writing, as seen in Until Dawn, Firewatch, The Beginner's Guide, and Star Wars: Knights of the Old Republic.

 Unique, exploration-driven puzzle games with strong gameplay married to gorgeous art, such as Antichamber, The Witness, The Talos Principle, or Opus Magnum.

 Deep multiplayer PVP games with a broad range of mechanics and varied forms of player combat interaction, like Nosgoth, DotA 2, League of Legends, and Overwatch.

-Platformers that focus on fluid locomotion and deeply engaging level design, like Super Mario Galaxy, Ori and the Blind Forest, and Rayman Legends.
+Platformers that focus on fluid locomotion and deeply engaging level design, like Super Mario Odyssey, Ori and the Blind Forest, and Rayman Legends.